ProcessorMicro/bash-functions/README.md

 `GET_ARGS` is the primary function in this distribution.
 It has three basic purposes:

-1. Define the parent script's allowable options and arguments (with GET_ARGS_DIRECTIVES).
+1. Define the parent script's allowable options and arguments with GET_ARGS_DIRECTIVES.
 2. When the parent script is executed, GET_ARGS parses the options and arguments supplied on the command line based upon the instructions of the GET_ARGS_DIRECTIVES.
 The parsed results are made available to the parent script in a deterministic form.
 3. Format and display a manpage-like USAGE (help) for the parent script.